 Is it possible to detect CBD?

-There are also some hemp-derived CBD products that have tested above the 0.3% THC limit, so it is also possible to ingest a CBD product that contains higher levels of THC without realizing it (i.e. it produces almost no psychoactive effect, but ends up being detected and pushes you pass the 50 ng/ml THC metabolite threshold.
+There are also some hemp-derived CBD products that have tested above the 0.3% THC limit, so it is also possible to ingest a CBD product that contains higher levels of THC without realizing it (i.e. it produces almost no psychoactive effect, but ends up being detected and pushes you past the 50 ng/ml THC metabolite threshold.
+We recommend you carefully read the labels of all products to ensure you are aware of what is included before consuming any medical cannabis product.

 Is it possible to flush out cannabinoids from the body?

-As cannabinoids are lipophilic, it is difficult to get clear the body of their metabolites.
-Exercise, a healthy diet, plenty of green tea & water, and herbal & vitamin supplements could potentially help rid the body of cannabinoids and their metabolites, but it will still likely take around 1-2 months to get below the threshold for most people.
+Cannabinoids are lipophilic, meaning they bind with lipids and fats in the body.
+This makes it difficult to clear the body of their metabolites.
+Exercise, a healthy diet, plenty of green tea & water, and herbal & vitamin supplements could potentially help rid the body of cannabinoids and their metabolites, but it will likely take around 1-2 months to get below the threshold for most people who are regular users.